How to Encourage Resilience: Plus, Resilience Quotes and Phrases for Kids

 Both adults and children can develop resilience, this ability to bounce back from adversity.

 Each time we support our child through doing something on their own we help them build resilience and increase their own competence and capability bank.
 Often I struggle with how much longer this takes, but I am reminding myself that when I shortcut by doing something for my kids that they could manage on their own, it’s not a true shortcut.
 It only leaves something they will need to practice later.

-How does helping my kids develop resilience help me develop it too?
+How does helping my kids develop resilience help me bounce back too?

 As parents it’s our job to teach kids how to problem solve and face challenges, however this can cause a lot of discomfort.
 We have to be resilient to handle watching our kids struggle – it might feel bad in the moment, but it’s helping them gain the skills they need for a successful life.